vipulkumawat/IQ/Interview-Questions.md

 what are different criteria's to consider for designing microservice What is idempotence and which http headers are idempotent If a customer tries to place an order twice through post api...
 How u  can avoid it

+round1: cache implemenation
+LFU Cache implemenation

+round2: system design
+At StockX, we have a catalog of products.
+On any of these products, you can place a bid (which indicates that you’re willing to buy at a certain price) or an ask (which indicates that you’re willing to sell at a certain price).
+Let’s imagine that we somehow didn’t have the endpoint that allows you to place bids.
+I’d like you to design that for me.

+1. Bidding – at what price a buyer is willing to pay
+2. Selling- at what price a seller is ready to sell

+round3:
+Cultural fitness round

 ```